Quintin Demps

-Quintin Lamon Demps (born June 29, 1985) is an American football coach and former safety, who is the current head football coach of the Judson Eagles.
-He played college football at Texas-El Paso, and was drafted by the Philadelphia Eagles in the fourth round of the 2008 NFL Draft.
-Demps has also been a member of the Hartford Colonials, Houston Texans, Kansas City Chiefs, New York Giants and Chicago Bears.
+Quintin Lamon Demps (born June 29, 1985) is an American college football coach and former safety.
+He is the head football coach for Judson University, a position he has held since 2023.
+He played college football at Texas-El Paso, and was selected by the Philadelphia Eagles in the fourth round of the 2008 NFL draft.
+Demps was also a member of the Hartford Colonials, Houston Texans, Kansas City Chiefs, New York Giants and Chicago Bears.

-Early years
+Early life

 Demps was born in San Antonio, Texas.
 He attended Theodore Roosevelt High School in San Antonio and was a student and a letterman in football and track.
 In football, as a junior, he led his team to the District Title and was a second-team All-District 26-5A selection.
 As a senior, he was named as an All-District 26-5A selection, an All-Greater San Antonio selection, and as an All-State Honorable Mention selection.
 Demps graduated from Theodore Roosevelt High School in 2003.